 Rachael (pictured on left in above photo), who graduated from Dominican with a Bachelor of Fine Arts in Graphic Art and Design from the School of Liberal Arts and Education, had aspirations of becoming an art director for a major design firm.

-“However, like even the best laid plans, my career trajectory went a little off course,” says Rachael, who is now marketing manager at Appen in San Francisco where her roles have included social media manager, marketing associate, and senior marketing associate.
+“However, like even the best laid plans, my career trajectory went a little off course,” says Rachael, now Marketing Operations Manager at Ookla, a global leader in mobile and broadband network intelligence, testing application, and technology based in Seattle.
 “Discovering data analytics was a pleasant side effect of that misadventure, and years later I am right back where I started looking to learn the skills needed for my career growth.”

-Maia (pictured on right in above photo) is currently a business development intern at Sonoma Technology, Inc., a consulting firm that delivers innovative technology-based solutions for environmental challenges worldwide.
-She also has had internships with in marketing and human resources with companies such as Aerotek in Alameda, Aduro Biotech in Berkeley, and KeyPoint Credit Union in Santa Clara.
+Maia (pictured on right in above photo) is currently Recruiting Operations Assistant at Palantir Technologies, a software development company in Palo Alto that specializes in big data analysis.
+She also has had internships with in marketing and human resources with companies such as Aerotek in Alameda, Aduro Biotech in Berkeley, KeyPoint Credit Union in Santa Clara, and Sonoma Technology, Inc.

-“My degree has heavily impacted my success in this internship with Sonoma Technology,” she says.
-“This internship has been the perfect opportunity for me to utilize my marketing background, as well as my data analytics skills.
-I help with the creation of executive dashboards using Power BI, and my classes have really helped me with that.”
+“My degree heavily impacted my success in the internship with Sonoma Technology,” she says.
+“That internship was the perfect opportunity for me to utilize my marketing background, as well as my data analytics skills.
+I helped with the creation of executive dashboards using Power BI, and my classes really helped me with that.”